ranjeetV8/FS-chatApp/README.md

 # FS-chatApp
-A real time chat platfrom
+HI there I tried to build a real time chat web application.